swentel/indieweb/README.md

 - composer require p3k/websub
 - composer require lcobucci/jwt

-- go to admin/modules and toggle 'IndieWeb' to enable the module.
+- go to admin/modules and toggle the modules you want to enable.

 ## Webmentions / Webmention.io